 Each set should be signed, stamped, and sealed in an envelope.
 Check with the university, directly, for requirements and the process.

 Other American universities require university-attested mark sheets.
-In that case, you must get your mark sheets (including all backlogs/years down mark sheets), and the degree certificate attested by the university.
+In that case, you must get your mark sheets (including all backlogs/years down), and the degree certificate attested by the university.

 Each set should be signed, stamped, and sealed in an envelope.
 Check with the university directly for requirements and the process.